 The Birmingham Area Consortium for Higher Education (BACHE) provides a Cooperative Course Exchange Program.
 This program allows UM student to enroll in up to one course a semester at a participating institutions.
 Any UM student interested in participating should contact the Registrar’s Office.
-More information available on the BACHE web page.
+More information is available on the BACHE web page.
+General guidelines follow.

 - In order to participate in the Cooperative Course Exchange Program, individuals must be full time, regularly admitted, degree-seeking undergraduate students at a member institution.

 - Only undergraduate courses can be taken through the Cooperative Course Exchange agreement.